linuxacademy/content-comptia-casp/docs/risk-management/exam_objectives.md

 	- MTTR
 	- MTBF
 - IT Governance
-	- Ongoing adherence to risk management framworks
+	- Ongoing adherence to risk management frameworks
 - Enterprise resilience

 #### 4 Analyze Risk Metric Scenarios to Secure the Enterprise